BoD/android-switch-backport/README.md

 The current version of this library is `2.0.1`.

-IMPORTANT: UPDATE NOTICE
+IMPORTANT: THIS LIBRARY IS NOW DEPRECATED
 ---
-The v1 of this library used to backport the **Switch** widget as well as the **SwitchPreference** component.

-Since the AppCompat v21 library now includes a **Switch** widget backport ([`SwitchCompat`](http://developer.android.com/reference/android/support/v7/widget/SwitchCompat.html)), another backport is no longer useful.
-That is why the v2 of this library now **only includes the SwitchPreference backport**.
+Since the AppCompat library now includes a **Switch** widget backport ([`SwitchCompat`](http://developer.android.com/reference/android/support/v7/widget/SwitchCompat.html)), and a **SwitchPreference** widget backport ([`SwitchPreferenceCompat`](https://developer.android.com/reference/android/support/v7/preference/SwitchPreferenceCompat.html)), this library is no longer useful.

-This backport depends on the AppCompat library (the `SwitchPreference` embeds a `SwitchCompat`).

-***If your app needs Switches only, you do not need this library anymore!
-Please use the AppCompat's `SwitchCompat` instead***

-If your app needs SwitchPreferences however this library is for you! :)

-Please also note that the Maven artifact (`apklib`) is no longer supported with this release.
+I was glad to work on this library and to see that it has been used in many projects.

 How to use